New and Improved Program!

 Course Content Delivery: A blended delivery of course content includes online learning modules for delivery of lectures, slides and reference materials.
 Plus live monthly Q & A webinars to answer any questions you have and to meet other students.
 These webinars are recorded and uploaded into the course content website.

-There is one compulsory 3-day workshop delivered in Melbourne on DAY & DATE TBA FOR 2020.
+There is one compulsory 4-day workshop delivered in Melbourne in October Date TBA FOR 2020.
 This workshop is an intense practical hands-on practice of canine hydrotherapy on real animal patients.
 Devised to support your theoretical learning & ensure you achieve the necessary skills to competently deliver effective treatment.

 Assessments & Examinations